-Keep leaves from accumulating on the lawn, especially newly seeded lawns.
-In mature lawns, feel free to return some of those leaves back to the soil by mowing them into finer pieces.
+Make sure to keep leaves from accumulating on the lawn, especially newly seeded lawns.
+In mature lawns, feel free to return some leaves to the soil by mowing them into more delicate pieces.
 Grass clippings and finely ground leaves create a thin layer composting right there in the turf!
 Be cautious not over to apply finely ground leaves to the established turf.
 Too much can be a bad thing.

 Foundation Plants and Watering

 You want to check soil moisture between foundation plants and the foundation.
 If that area is dry, water.

 Protect younger trees (3-inch trunk diameter or smaller) from deer damage (bucks rubbing) with trunk protectors.
 Protect deer browse susceptible plants with DeerScram / Liquid Fence / Repels All, etc. Also, consider nylon netting coverage.

 How to Care for Summer Bulbs

 Dig, clean, and store summer bulbs (cannas, tuberous begonias, gladiolas, caladiums, etc.) in a cool dark place for replanting next year.
 Let the early light frost kill the tops, then dig and store away.

 Spray evergreens (as needed) with WiltStop for greater winter protection.
 Do this later in the fall.
 You can also spray rose canes for added winter protection.